donadonny/Fitting-Room/README.md

  * Create catchy launcher icon

 ### Known bugs/todo/ to fix:
- * On click thumbs disappear, numbers do not
  * User can vote twice on same photo
  * Don't allow users to vote on own photos
  * Shows all photos in my photos screen when it should show only user photos in home screen